Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 If you’re looking for something that is going to stand up to the elements better than your average cabin tent, the Kodiak Flex-Bow Canvas tent is the best cabin tent for rain and bad weather.

 Canvas does need more maintenance than synthetic fabrics so make sure to care for it properly.
-However, the Hydra-Shield coating on their cotton duck canvas means the fabric is breathable and watertight.
+However, the Hydra-Shield coating on their cotton duck canvas means the durable material is breathable and watertight.

 Unfortunately, Kodiak doesn’t provide a hydrostatic rating for this tent.
 This can make comparing it to the other tents listed here difficult, but you don’t need to worry about this tent keeping you dry.